Factors influencing recurrent measles outbreak in Ethiopia among under-five children: a systematic review

 &Corresponding author

 Measles is the primary cause of under-five morbidity and mortality in Ethiopia.
 Immunization has been judged to be the most cost-effective strategy for reducing childhood morbidity and mortality.
 It directly influences SDG3 targets and contributes to 14 out of the 17 Sustainable Development Goals (SDGs).
 Ethiopia implemented the African regional accelerated measles control strategies, focusing on reducing measles mortality through robust routine measles vaccination coverage (MCV1) and effective supplemental immunization activities (SIAs).
 Significant progress has been made in enhancing immunization efforts, particularly MCV1, which has contributed to the reduction of measles morbidity and mortality.
 However, measles outbreaks persist in many parts of the country, threatening the national elimination goals.
 This systematic review examines the measles outbreak situation in Ethiopia to understand the factors influencing the recurring outbreak in the country.
 A systematic review was conducted through a database search in five databases (Article, CAS, PubMed, PubMed Central, and Google Scholar).
-Twenty two articles were included, and the Critical Appraisal Skills Programme checklists (CASP) were used to appraise the studies, and analysis was done using a narrative synthesis.
+Twenty-two articles were included, and the Critical Appraisal Skills Programme checklists (CASP) were used to appraise the studies, and analysis was done using a narrative synthesis.
 The recurring measles outbreaks in Ethiopia hinder the country's progress toward the African measles elimination target.
 Key factors identified include low vaccination coverage, sub-optimal supplemental immunization activities (SIAs), poor nutrition, limited access to healthcare services, contact with infected individuals, seasonal weather patterns, inadequate surveillance, and inequalities.
 These factors contribute to the accumulation of susceptible, unvaccinated children, leading to frequent outbreaks.
 Enhancing routine measles vaccination coverage and conducting targeted SIAs in areas with weak systems, while addressing inequities in vaccine access for special populations (such as migrants, insecure regions, and conflict zones), would strengthen the healthcare system, halt recurring outbreaks, and help achieve measles elimination goals.

 The United Nations and its member states had in 2015 adopted the 2030 Agenda for Sustainable Development, which provides a shared pattern for peace and prosperity now and in the future catering to both people and the entire planet [1].
 The General Assembly came up with the 2030 Agenda for Sustainable Development, with 17 goals as the main theme of the UN Sustainable Development Summit (SDS).
 The 17 SDGs goals with 169 targets call for urgent actions by all member countries (both developed and developing) in a systemic global partnership [2,3].
 Out of the 17 goals of the SDG, the 3rd goal (SDG 3) seeks to ensure healthy lives and promote the well-being of people of all ages.
 One of the targets of SDG3 (3.2.1) is to end preventable deaths of newborns and children under the age of five years by 2030, by reducing neonatal and under-five mortality by 12 and 25 per 1,000 live births respectively [4].
-Vaccine-preventable diseases (VPD) remains one of the major threats in sub-Saharan Africa, it had been estimated that over thirty million children under the age of five years are suffering from vaccine-preventable diseases (VPDs) yearly in the region (WHO Regional Office for Africa, 2019).
+Vaccine-preventable diseases (VPD) remain one of the major threats in sub-Saharan Africa, it has been estimated that over thirty million children under the age of five years are suffering from vaccine-preventable diseases (VPDs) yearly in the region (WHO Regional Office for Africa, 2019).
 Immunization has been a success story for global health and development, it saves millions of lives every year.
 An estimated 28 million Measles deaths were prevented between 2010 and 2018 with the measles vaccine alone [5].

 Measles continues to be the leading cause of death among children.
 An estimated 136,216 measles deaths occurred at the global level in 2022, affecting mostly children under five years of age, with a 43% increase when compared to the mortality estimates for 2021 [6-8].
 Measles is a serious disease that is highly contagious and caused by a virus that belongs to the paramyxovirus family, it is often passed through direct contact or the air, affecting the respiratory tract and then spreading to the rest of the body.
 Its only known reservoir is the human [7].
 The measles vaccine was first introduced in 1963, and its availability and utilization have had a significant impact on the global effort to eliminate measles [9], and several countries have succeeded in eliminating measles through the same approach [10].
 The World Health Assembly (WHA) had in 2010 set aside three milestones for achieving measles control by 2015, through 90% and >80% routine coverage at national and district levels respectively, reducing the global incidence of measles annually to less than 5 cases per 1 million population, and the reduction of global mortality by 95% [11].
 In the African region, the 46 Member countries adopted a goal of eliminating measles by the end of 2020 with five (5) targets that must be achieved at both national and district levels [12].